Meet Our Team

 Maria Custer

-Maria graduated from The University of Tennessee with a Bachelor of Arts in journalism and public relations.
+Maria Custer graduated from The University of Tennessee with a Bachelor of Arts in journalism and public relations.
 After taking a few years off to reassess her career path, she decided to pursue a Master of Science in Speech Language Pathology and has never looked back.
-Over the last 9 years, she has had the pleasure of working in various public-school settings ranging from preschool through high school age and treating a wide variety of disorders and syndromes, including Autism Spectrum Disorder, Significant Developmental Delay, Cerebral Palsy, child language disorders and Apraxia.
+Over the last ten years, she has had the pleasure of working in various public-school settings ranging from preschool through high school age and treating a wide variety of disorders and syndromes; including Autism Spectrum Disorder, Significant Developmental Delay, Cerebral Palsy, child language disorders, and Apraxia.
 Providing fun and engaging therapy sessions, advocating for her students, and collaborating with families are some of her top priorities.
 Maria is passionate about all areas of speech language pathology and enjoys working with early intervention, articulation, as well as expressive, receptive and pragmatic language disorders.
-She is thrilled to be joining the Talk It Up team on this new adventure and cannot wait to champion the progress of her clients.
+She is thrilled to be returning to the Talk It Up team full-time and cannot wait to champion the progress of her clients.
 In her free time, Maria loves cheering on her children in their extra-curricular activities, trying new recipes, snowboarding and traveling to new destinations.

 null